-- Artificial insemination, in vitro fertilization, or embryo transfer procedures. - Speech therapy, except as provided on page 36. - Sterilization or reversal of a sterilization procedure. - Abortions. - Charges that the claims administrator determines exceed the recognized charge (see pages 12-14). - X-ray,laboratory, pathological services, and machine diagnostic tests, unless related to a specific illness, injury or a definitive set of symptoms, except as provided on pages 35-36. - Services or supplies that are not medically necessary as determined by a medical review by the claims administrator for the diagnosis or treatment of a physical or mental condition even if prescribed, recommended, or approved by a physician. - Marriage, child, career, social adjustment, pastoral, financial, sexual, or family counseling. - Charges for or related to eye surgery mainly to correct refractive errors. - Treatment of mental, neuropsychiatric and personality disorders, except as described under the "Mental and Nervous Disorders" section on pages 44-45. - Services, therapy, drugs, or supplies for sex transformations or related to sex change surgery or any treatment of gender identity disorders. - Services, therapy, drugs, or supplies for sexual dysfunctions or inadequacies, including services or supplies for a prosthesis in connection with impotency.
+- Artificial insemination, in vitro fertilization, or embryo transfer procedures. - Speech therapy, except as provided in section 3.3.12, Rehabilitative Care and section 3.3.19 Mental Disorder. - Special diet supplements, vitamin injections, hospital confinement for weight reduction programs, exercise club membership fees, exercise equipment, whole body calorimeter studies, biofeedback and hypnosis. - Sterilization or reversal of a sterilization procedure. - Abortions. - Charges that the claims administrator determines exceed the recognized charge (see section 3.1.4, Recognized Charge). - X-ray, laboratory, pathological services, and machine diagnostic tests, unless related to a specific illness, injury or a definitive set of symptoms, except as provided in section 3.3.11, Radiation, X-rays, and Laboratory Tests. - Services or supplies that are not medically necessary as determined by a medical review by the claims administrator for the diagnosis or treatment of a physical or mental condition even if prescribed, recommended, or approved by a physician. - Marriage, child, career, social adjustment, pastoral, financial, sexual, or family counseling. - Charges for or related to eye surgery mainly to correct refractive errors. - Treatment of mental, neuropsychiatric and personality disorders, except as described in section 3.3.19, Mental and Nervous Disorders.

-- Visual analysis, therapy or training relating to muscular imbalance of the eye (orthoptics). - Routine foot care procedures, such as - The trimming of nails, corns or calluses, - Fallen arches, - Other symptomatic complaints of the feet, or - Routine hygienic care. - Treatment designed primarily to provide a change in environment or a controlled environment (milieu therapy). - Care furnished mainly to provide surroundings free from exposure that can worsen the person's condition, disease, or injury. - Those charges you would not pay if you did not have health care coverage, except those for covered services furnished, paid for or reimbursed under the Maternal/Child Health Unit and Handicapped Children's Program Section,

-Division of Public Health, Department of Health and Social Services of the State of Alaska.

-• Any services or supplies for which no charge is made or would not be made if this Medical Plan were not in effect, nor for services or supplies for which you would not be legally liable if this Plan were not in effect.
+- Any treatment, drug (excepting hormones and hormone therapy) and, service or supply related to changing sex or sexual characteristics, including: surgical procedures to alter the appearance or function of the body, and prosthetic devices. - Services, therapy, drugs, or supplies for sexual dysfunctions or inadequacies, including services or supplies for a prosthesis in connection with impotency. - Visual analysis, therapy or training relating to muscular imbalance of the eye (orthoptics). - Routine foot care procedures, such as - o The trimming of nails, corns or calluses, - o Fallen arches, - o Other symptomatic complaints of the feet, or - Routine hygienic care. - Treatment designed primarily to provide a change in environment or a controlled environment (milieu therapy). - Care furnished mainly to provide surroundings free from exposure that can worsen the person's condition, disease, or injury. - Those charges you would not pay if you did not have health care coverage, except those for covered services furnished, paid for or reimbursed under the Maternal/Child Health Unit and Handicapped Children's Program Section, Division of Public Health, Department of Health and Social Services of the State of Alaska. - Any services or supplies for which no charge is made or would not be made if this Medical Plan were not in effect, nor for services or supplies for which you would not be legally liable if this Plan were not in effect.